arash79/BrainSegmentation/README.md

 # BrainSegmentation

-This is a scientific in-progress work in collaboration with Tampere University, Finland, under the supervision of Prof. S. Pursiainen.
+This is a scientific in-progress work in collaboration with Tampere University, Finland, under the supervision of Dr. Samavaki & Prof. S. Pursiainen.

 ### Note: It is recommended to use this project in a virtual environment.